 #3 Tracing Activities – Encourage Bilateral Coordination, Force Modulation, and Crossing Midline

-Coordination is required when kids trace an object for cutting or trace geometric stencils for math.
+Higher level coordination is required when kids trace an object for cutting or trace geometric stencils for math.

 Tracing is a great way for the non-dominant hand to stabilize a stencil or template.

-Just the right amount of pressure from the helper hand is needed… as less pressure and precise movements are required from the dominant hand.
+Just the right amount of pressure from the helper hand is needed, as less pressure and precise movements are required from the dominant hand.
 (Force modulation is important for writing skills.)

 # 4 Stringing and Lacing Coordination Activities

 Using beads of various sizes challenges kids depending on the shape and the length of the bead.
 Beads with long openings require more fingertip precision to thread the string.
-Smaller beads work on grasping skills
+Smaller beads work on grasping skills.

 I like using number beads or letter beads to add a learning component.